nixworks/public/news/2009/07/12/index.md

 #####  Jiechi Yang
 ### [ Chinese Foreign Minister Jiechi Yang says tranquility can be restored in Xinjiang Uighur Autonomous Region and the perpetrators will be brought into court without any ethnical discrimination, in a 1 hour 15 minute phone conversation regarding the recent incidents with his Turkish counterpart Ahmet Davutoglu. ](/news/2009/07/12/chinese-foreign-minister-jiechi-yang-says-tranquility-can-be-restored-in-xinjiang-uighur-autonomous-region-and-the-perpetrators-will-be-bro.md)
-_Context: Ahmet Davutoglu, ethnic riots,  Jiechi Yang, Xinjiang Uighur Autonomous Region_
+_Context:  Jiechi Yang, ethnic riots, Xinjiang Uighur Autonomous Region, Ahmet Davutoglu_

 ##### Middle East
 ### [ Countries in the Middle East take precautionary measures to control the spread of H1N1 during and after the Hajj, where several million Muslims from all over the world will arrive in Mecca for the annual pilgrimage in late November. ](/news/2009/07/12/countries-in-the-middle-east-take-precautionary-measures-to-control-the-spread-of-h1n1-during-and-after-the-hajj-where-several-million-mus.md)